-Once the disease has been introduced in a weakened form, the cat's immune system has all the information and tools it needs to mount a proper defense.
+Once the disease has been introduced in a weakened form, the cat's immune system has all the information and tools it needs to defend properly.
 Then, if it ever encounters the real illness later, it can recognize it and call up the blueprints it's already created to either prevent the disease from taking hold at all or decrease its severity and/or shorten its duration.

 Just like humans in certain occupations or environments require different vaccinations than others, so too do cats.
 Generally speaking, strictly indoor cats require fewer vaccinations than outdoor cats or indoor/outdoor cats, simply because they aren't exposed to as many potential threats.